 Controlling Mike as he plows through his enemies isn’t too difficult.
 Your character only defaults to cardinal directions when standing still, which seems odd when almost all passages in the level come at angles.
 So, if you have foes coming at you from down the street, you will have to press a diagonal direction on the pad to aim at them, which also sends you charging in that direction.
 This is offset by the ability to lock your current aiming perspective with the B button, so you can fire and strafe without turning or losing your angle.
 The A button fires while allowing you to move freely, and is helpful for firing while navigating, or when you’re surrounded.
 The C button cycles through the weapons you have picked up along the way.

 Effects are rather standard themselves, with the highlight being the “Help” and “YES!” digitized shouts.
-They’re the highlight because they sound clean, and they actually can be helpful in locating someone – though the levels are so linear that it’s hard to call any hostage truly hidden.
+They sound clean, and they actually can be helpful in locating someone – though the levels are so linear that it’s hard to call any hostage truly hidden.
 As an interesting note, I didn’t recognize any of the Predator weapon sounds as being from the movie, which I guess means that Fox didn’t even let the developers into the library.
 Regular weapons sound rather beefy though, and each one certainly manages to sound distinct.

 Fairly standard, mildly enjoyable save-the-hostages routine.